gjvanderheiden/libknx/README.md

 Periodically, the client sends a ConnectStateRequest and the server responds with a ConnectStateResponse.
 This is to check the connection is still active.
 Without this, the server can close the connection, to free up resources.

 ### Tunneling
 When a tunneling connection is established, actual data is encapsulated in a TunnelingRequest.
 Again, the client must respond with a acknowlegde, a AcknowlegdeTunnelingResponse.
 This TunnelingRequest contains a Cemi packet, which is the packet that would also go over a TP link line (not sure exactly).
 A Cemi packet doesn't have any dependencies to the TunnelingRequest, but of course the TunnelingRequest is dependend on the Cemi packet as a association.
+Cemi over Tunneling doesn't use the full types of cemi's, because they are not used in IP tunneling.

 ## General source Setup
 ### src/bytes